firedrakeproject/firedrake/docs/source/optimising.rst

    $ py-spy record -o foo.svg --native -- python myscript.py

-Unfortunately, py-spy does not work when run in parallel and it will not run on MacOS.
+Unfortunately, py-spy does not work when run in parallel.

 Score-P
 ~~~~~~~